-- In 2015/16 bed occupancy was 76% as 12 beds are in twin rooms which increasingly cannot be shared due to patient confusion, infection risks, and other challenges arising from the complexity of needs.
+- In 2015/16 bed occupancy was 76% as 12 beds were in twin rooms which increasingly could not be shared due to patient confusion, infection risks, and other challenges arising from the complexity of needs.

 - We have grown our Hospice at Home service which enables us to support many more people at home but a proportion of patients will always require inpatient hospice care.

-- There is a pressing need to re-develop the inpatient unit to meet patient expectations around privacy, dignity and comfort and the needs of visiting family and friends.
+- There was a pressing need to re-develop the inpatient unit to meet patient expectations around privacy, dignity and comfort and the needs of visiting family and friends.

-This project will ensure that St Peter’s Hospice will be able to provide local people with the very best palliative care to the highest professional standards within an environment of care, comfort, compassion and respect for the next 20 years.
+This project ensured that St Peter’s Hospice will be able to provide local people with the very best palliative care to the highest professional standards within an environment of care, comfort, compassion and respect for the next 20 years.